TheDataBestie/Mental-Health-Analysis-/README.md

 ## 📝 Overview
 The *Mental Health Analysis Dashboard* is an *Excel-based* data visualization project designed to analyze global mental health trends.
 It provides insights into the prevalence of *anxiety, depression, schizophrenia, and bipolar disorders* across different generations.

+This project was inspired by a conversation with my old-generation aunt, who dismissed mental health struggles as a "Gen Z problem."
+Like many in older generations, she believed that resilience was stronger in the past and that mental health concerns are exaggerated today.
+This perspective made me wonder—does the data support this belief?

 Using data spanning *30 years*, across *214 countries*, and covering *57,575 patients*, this project aims to *increase awareness, aid research, and support policymaking* for mental health.

 ---